pharmaverse/ggsurvfit/README.md

 exports a function called `Surv_CNSR()` to resolve this concern.

-The function creates a survival object (e.g. `survival::Surv()`) that uses CDISC ADaM ADTTE coding conventions and converts the arguments to the status/event variable convention used in the survival package for both the event indicator and the time component—`"CNSR"` and `"AVAL"`.
+The function creates a survival object (e.g. `survival::Surv()`) that uses CDISC ADaM ADTTE coding conventions as the default values.
 The function can be used in **ggsurvfit** as well as any other package that uses `survival::Surv()`.

 ``` r
 survfit(Surv_CNSR() ~ 1, adtte)